 Four Internet assignments will be required.
 Each will be worth a total of 50 (fifty) points.
 Two of the mandatory Internet assignments are listed--one from Unit 4 on political parties and one from Unit 6 concerning the Texas Legislature.
-The other two Internet assignments can be selected from any of the others assignments listed under web activities.
 The internet assignments are due--by 1 p.m.-- on the Friday of the last week on that unit.